thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 2. (Range Strategy) Roughly estimate your range and their range and ask yourself what your range wants to do in this spot.
 E.g. do I want to bet frequently and small, bet infrequently but large, etc.

 3. (Hand Strategy) Ask yourself what your particular hand wants to do.
 If I have a nutted hand or a strong draw, I want to bet large to polarize.
 If I have a middling hand, I want check to get to showdown for cheap, for fear of betting and getting raised.
 Before you bet, always consider what will happen if your opponent puts in a raise: can my middling draw or middling showdown-value hand withstand a check-raise?
 If not, I should consider checking more.

-4. (Estimating GTO Action) If your range allows you to bet, decide whether your current hand should be in the betting range.
+In this way, you can determine your hand's strategy in the context of your range's strategy.

-5. (Exploitative Considerations) Now consider any exploitative tells or tendencies you gleam from your opponent--E.g. if they always cbet flop with good hands, but here they check, then this signals extreme weakness.
-If you think your reads are strong enough, consider deviating from your GTO baseline.
+4. (Exploitative Considerations) Now consider any exploitative tells or tendencies you gleam from your opponent.
+If you think your reads are strong enough, consider deviating from your GTO baseline to exploit your opponent.
 There are a lot of good exploitative tells:

+- Exploitable Strategies: If they always cbet flop with their good hands, but on this flop they check, then this signals extreme weakness
-- Bet timing (When you have a nutted hand, you sometimes have to think about whether betting or checking will be more profitable.
-If they bet quickly in a spot they should be thinking hard about, they're probably bluffing)
+- Bet timing: When you have a nutted hand, you often have to think about whether betting or checking will be more profitable.
+Thus, if they bet quickly in a spot they should be thinking hard about, they're probably bluffing
-- Bet sizing (Do they use different sizings when value-betting/bluffing?
-Some people size down when the value bet since they want to get called)
+- Bet sizing: Do they use different sizings when value-betting versus bluffing?
+Some people size down when the value bet since they want to get called and size up because they want a fold.
+In another context, some people will bet full pot on the river when they have a strong hand they feel has not been adequately paid off; however, they would never airball bluff river with such a large sizing
-- Intentional/Reverse Tells (This usually happens in big hands, but if they are acting weak in a hand they're heavily invested in, this signals strength.
-Vice versa if they're acting strong)
+- Intentional/Reverse Tells: This usually happens in big hands, but if they are acting weak in a hand they're heavily invested in, this signals strength.
+Vice versa if they're acting strong
-- Table talk and interaction (A poker legend once said that if you smile at a player and they give you a genuine smile back, they're likely not bluffing)
+- Table talk and interaction: A poker legend once said that if you smile at a player and they give you a genuine smile back, they're likely not bluffing
-- Signs of disinterest (Usually if a player is on their phone at the beginning of a hand, they don't have anything good)
+- Early signs of disinterest: Usually if a player is on their phone at the beginning of a hand, they don't have anything good

 ## A Simple but Solid Strategy